Who belongs here?

 This is inspired by a true story a neighbour told me about a bear encounter.
-I couldn’t stop thinking about it so I decided to try to bring it to life with a short ficitonalized story.
+I couldn’t stop thinking about it so I decided to try to bring it to life with a short fictionalized story.
 I hope you enjoy it.

-Painting by Jammie Mountz.
 Thank you to Geoffrey Cole and Dom Prevost for their feedback.

 – JR, January 2022